 Members may not share the capital among each other.

-These statutes were accepted at the founding meeting of November 21, 2014 and are entering into force at this date.
+These statutes replace the statutes of November 21, 2014 and are entering into force on May 1st, 2018.